 His love of this series prompted him to ask the universe (a.k.a. mom) if he could meet the author one day in a moment of defining his life goals.
 I was able to deliver in 48 hours by pure happenstance.
 Who knew that she lived in my town?!
 (And, by the way, she’s the nicest person on the planet!)

 He’s still loyal to the authors he’s always loved: Kwame Alexander and Rick Riordan.
-He was excited for Riordan Presents and wasn’t disappointed the newest release by Roshani Chokski.
+He was excited about Riordan Presents and wasn’t disappointed with the newest release by Roshani Chokshi.
 Thankfully, his English teacher has forced him to diversify his reading choices.

 p.s.
-His sister’s 7th grade reading list is here: 7th Grade Books From a 7th Grader.
+His sister’s 7th-grade reading list is here: 7th Grade Books From a 7th Grader.
 It’s very different from his!
 In fact, there is zero overlap.
-She likes dystopian, realistic fiction, and was flirting with YA.
+She likes dystopian, and realistic fiction, and was flirting with YA.

 p.p.s Thank you to the kind person who listed this post on the #BlogCrush linky!
 It was featured!